-- 4. Chapter 5 Actions, including preferential and fraudulent transfers subject to avoidance under the Code which constitutes unencumbered property.
+4. Chapter 5 Actions, including preferential and fraudulent transfers subject to avoidance under the Code which constitutes unencumbered property.
 The Debtor listed potentially preferential payments made to Granite Bank, NHCP, Liberty Utilities, Cronin, Bisson & Zalinsky, William S. Gannon PLLC and RJG Universal Builders totaling \$120,259.38 during the 90-days preceding the Petition Date.
+The Debtor has agreed to settle any Chapter 5 Actions against Sequel.
 Most of the potential preferential transfer defendants likely have ordinary course of business defenses and new value defenses.
-Except for potential Chapter 5 Actions against Sequel and the Sequel Directors, the Debtor values the preference claims at less than \$15,000 in the aggregate. - under the control of Sequel and the Sequel Directors, made hundreds of thousands of dollars in preferential and/or fraudulent transfers to Sequel.
-The Debtor believes that, during the period of time in which Sequel served as the property manager, Sequel and its principals and employees exercised dominion and control over the Debtor and exercised that control for their own benefit.
-Among other things, the Sequel Directors (a) paid Sequel a property management fee that was approximately 2 times the prevailing rate without a written contract, (b) paid Sequel to supervise work being done by its own personnel and independent contractors, such as landscapers, as if it were a general contractor despite being compensated to manage the Condominium, (c) paid sequel a fee of \$17,000 per building or \$102,000 to manage the "Hall Project" funded by the Bank, (d) permitted Sequel to let contracts to itself and others without competitive bidding and (e)
+As a result, the Debtor values the preference claims at less than \$15,000 in the aggregate.